Home

 Led Zeppelin in L.A. with Keith Moon

-Led Zeppelin are the subject of the second most common misnomer in Mellotron folklore (the first is that they use tape loops); when the 'typical' examples are trotted out, along with Strawberry Fields Forever and Nights In White Satin comes Stairway To Heaven.
+Led Zeppelin are the subject of the second most common misnomer in Mellotron folklore (the first is that they use tape loops.
+Mellotrons, not Led Zeppelin); when the 'typical' examples are trotted out, along with Strawberry Fields Forever and Nights In White Satin comes Stairway To Heaven.
 Wrong.
 Before you leap in saying "But I've seen a Mellotron on The Song Remains the Same", I'm not denying for a second that John Paul Jones used one on stage; this is common knowledge.
-However, it's the studio track that is being referred to, and I'm afraid there's no sign of any Mellotronic activity on Zep's most famous song.
+However, it's the studio track that is being referred to and I'm afraid there's no sign of any Mellotronic activity on Zep's most famous song.
+A close listen will confirm that, while flute-like, it's definitely not the Mellotron flute as in Strawberry Fields.
+In fact, we're hearing Jones' multitracked recorders, although one fairly definitive book on Zeppelin has it that it's actually ocarinas; you know, the small, roundish earthenware things with the holes in them.
+Think: the weird flutey solo in the Troggs' 'Wild Thing'.
+However, recorders it is.

-When the song was first aired live, it produced no particular reaction from audiences; it had yet to achieve the iconic status it would gain over subsequent years.
+When the song was first aired live, it apparently produced no particular reaction from audiences; it had yet to achieve the iconic status it would gain over subsequent years.
 John Paul Jones' keyboard arsenal in 1971 consisted of a Hammond and a Fender Rhodes only, so the 'flutes' were faked with a reedy organ patch, as Genesis would do in 1973, lacking flutes on their M400 tape frame.
-By Zeppelin's 1972 Japanese tour, a Mellotron M400 had been added to the rig; there are bootlegs in circulation featuring a 'Mellotron solo'.
+By Zeppelin's 1972 Japanese tour, a Mellotron M400 had been added to the rig; there are bootlegs in circulation featuring a 'Mellotron solo' (see below).

-Jimmy Page's prototype Mk.V
+Jimmy Page's prototype MkV

 In late 1976, Zep released The Song Remains the Same, recorded on their 1973 US tour, or, to give it its full title; Soundtrack From the Film The Song Remains the Same, although it only really approximates that description.
 Many Zeppelin fans dislike this, the band's only official live album until the late-'90s release of BBC Sessions (****½).
-Zep were exhausted at the end of their long 1973 US jaunt, and all concerned admit that their playing wasn't up to its usual standard.
-Nonetheless, Zeppelin on an off night still crap on most bands, and I reckon this album can still hold its own, at least until the band delve into their archives and give the fans what they want.
-[Note: in 2007, they released expanded versions of both film and album, though, of course, no more 'Tron).
+Zep were exhausted at the end of their long 1973 US jaunt and all concerned admit that their playing wasn't up to its usual standard.
+Nonetheless, Zeppelin on an off night still crap on most bands and I reckon this album can still hold its own, at least until the band delve into their archives and give the fans what they want.
+[Note: in 2007, they released expanded versions of both film and album, though, of course, no more Mellotron].

 John Paul Jones at the M400